Captain3BoOd/Syringa/README.md

 ## 🐞 _Bugs_
 There are some bugs in this project such as:
+  + Run-Time Error when creating nested classes or functions.
   + An infinite loop when there is an error during parsing
-  + Run-Time Error when creating nested classes or functions.
+  + Modules, Classes, Instances.
+  + Scopes bugs.
-  + Some other bugs
+  + Some other bugs.